YahooArchive/mojito/docs/dev_guide/intro/mojito_architecture.rst

 Mojito Architecture
 ===================

-This chapter first takes at the bird's eye view of the Mojito framework and then
-offers a brief explanation of the key points..
-Understanding the architecture and the components of the Mojito framework will give you insight about how your application interacts with the framework.
+This chapter attemps to give you a general understanding of the Mojito architecture as a whole and the Mojito Framework.
+We'll first look at graphics to understand the relationships of the discrete components within the architecture and then briefly discuss some of the core components.
+We hope that having a better understanding of how the pieces work together and what role they play will help you design, build, and debug your applications.

 .. _mj_arch-overview:

 Overview
 --------

-The diagram below illustrates how Mojito runs on different clients and gets data.
-See the sections that follow for further explanation about clients, Mojito applications, and data.
+Before looking at inside of Mojito, let's take a look at where Mojito lives and exists in the Web application world.
+The diagram below illustrates how Mojito runs on different clients, uses the HTTP for client-server communication, and accesses data.
+The sections following the diagram discuss the clients, Mojito applications, and getting data in greater detail.

 .. figure:: images/mojito_architecture.png